cloudflare/cloudflare-docs/content/stream/uploading-videos/using-webhooks.md

 ### 3. Create the expected signature

 Compute an HMAC with the SHA256 function (HMAC-SHA256) using your webhook secret and the source string from step 2.
-This step depends on the programming language use by your application.
+This step depends on the programming language used by your application.

 Cloudflare's signature will be encoded to hex.